jafudi/flexpair/README.md

 - Scalable, not off-the-shelf

 and last but not least achieves:
-- less consumption (RAM, bandwidth), more reliability
+- less consumption (RAM, bandwidth) yet more reliability

 The least thing we want is to waste your precious time.
 Therefore, please do not read any further